SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 Click the menu icon in the tenant policy entry you want to delete and then click **Delete**.

-#### <a name="default-applications"></a>Default applications

-To define default applications for subtenants, a tenant policy with the following options can be created and used when creating new tenants:

-* category: configuration
-* key: default.tenant.applications
-* value: comma-separated list of applications names, e.g. administration,devicemanagement,cockpit,feature-microservice-hosting,feature-cep-custom-rules

 ### <a name="default-subscriptions"></a>Default subscriptions

+In the Cumulocity IoT platform, you can configure to which applications and microservices a tenant gets subscribed on creation.
+When you create a new tenant, it automatically gets subscribed to the applications and microservices specified.

+In addition, you can specify to which applications and microservices a  tenant gets subscribed when the system is upgraded.
+This list might differ from the default subscriptions on tenant creation.
+For example, a tenant might have been unsubscribed from certain default applications after creation.

 In the **Default subscriptions** page, you can configure two separate lists of applications which will be subscribed by default

 - to every new tenant on its creation,
 - to every existing tenant on platform upgrade.

 > **Info:** These default lists can be overridden for particular subtenants by setting additional tenant options, for example via tenant policy.
-For details, see [Default subscriptions](#default-subscriptions) above or [Tenants](#reference/tenants) in the *Reference guide*.
+For details, see [Default subscriptions](#default-subscriptions) below or [Tenants](#reference/tenants) in the *Reference guide*.

 In the middle of the page, the list of subscribable applications (both web applications and microservices) is displayed, which consists of